 - Chrono Trigger: Frog (aka Glenn) is a wandering swordsman in the Middle Ages who mostly lives in solitude but comes to rescue the Queen, whereupon he meets the party.
 As the war against Magus's forces turns badly, a Legendary Hero appears whom legends say is destined to defeat Magus.
 The party track him down searching for the other item the Hero needs, the Masamune, but find that he's just a cowardly little boy who happened to find the legendary Hero's Badge and had everyone calling him the Legendary Hero.
 It turns out that the person truly meant to wield the Badge and Masamune is Frog, who ran away after watching his best friend Cyrus try and fail to defeat Magus wielding both and was turned into his Frog form by Magus himself afterward.
 Frog finally overcomes his fear and takes both items into his possession, helping Crono and his party defeat Magus — which is only the beginning of a much deeper quest.

 - Metal Gear: One of the major themes of the franchise is that there are no "heroes" in war: only different sides.
 Today's allies may be tomorrows enemies and vice-versa, and things are rarely as black-and-white as they seem.
 That said, The Boss is held up by almost everyone within the narrative as being the closest thing, with the words "true patriot" being used to describe her, after she gave up everything—her happiness, her unit, her good name, her family, and ultimately even her life—for her country.
 Even decades later, people are still trying to fulfill what they beleive were her ultimate wishes simply because they held that much respect for the woman.

 - DuckTales (1987): In the episode "Where No Duck has Gone Before", the triplets and their friend Doofus are major fans of a Sci-Fi show called Courage of the Cosmos.
 Circumstances lead to them meeting the main actor, and they're ecstatic, fawning over and hero-worshiping him despite Launchpad's objections that his derring-do isn't real and that legitimate heroes do their thing without cameras.
 Then Gyro's revamped sets for the show accidentally send the boys, Courage, and Launchpad on a trip through outer space.
 "Courage" reveals himself as a coward and Launchpad shows himself a hero in reality, not just in acting.

 - Family Guy of all shows touches upon this concept in "A Hero Sits Next Door", in which paraplegic policeman Joe Swanson earns everyone's admiration, leaving Peter jealous.
 When Peter's own efforts to foil a bank robbery and prove himself a hero go south, his family cheers him up by saying that even if he can't do amazing things, all the little things he does for them makes him their hero, and that's good enough.
-(Enough for Peter to blow off an old lady who was robbed)
+(Enough for Peter to blow off a little old lady who was just robbed)